 Seasonality – US 285 to Kenosha Pass is generally open all year round.
 The pass is especially heavily trafficked during the fall when the area’s aspen tree leaves begin to change colors.

-Vehicle Restrictions – There are no vehicle restrictions leading to Kenosha Pass.
+Vehicle Restrictions – No vehicle restrictions are leading to Kenosha Pass.
 In the winter, drivers should be aware of Colorado traction or chain laws during inclement weather.

 Activities near Kenosha Pass